nathancunn/nathancunn.github.io/_posts/2019-07-12-last-impressions.md

 _This analysis was done in R, with plots generated in ggplot2, details of the analysis are below.
 The data come from IMDb_

 ## Data
 I gathered the data from [IMDb](https://datasets.imdbws.com/).
-The data needed are spread across a couple of different tables: `title.ratings`, `title.episode`, and `title.basics`, so they all need to be downloaded and extracted on your machine.
+What we need are actually spread across a few different tables: `title.ratings`, `title.episode`, and `title.basics`, so they all need to be downloaded and extracted on your machine.
 They can be read into R using the `tidyverse` package:

 ```r
 library(tidyverse)